 Hemostasis and Thrombosis

 Hemostasis and Thrombosis Laboratory offers diagnostic testing for bleeding and thrombotic conditions.
-Open Monday through Friday, 8:00am to 4:30pm, and can be reached directly at 503 494-7383.
+Open Monday through Friday, 8:00am to 4:30pm, the laboratory may be reached directly at 503 494-7383.
 Urgent work outside these times must be cleared by the Laboratory Medicine Resident on call.
-Contact the OHSU Paging operator for assistance at 503 494-7383.

 Specimen collection, processing, storage, and shipping are critical to obtain valid results for hemostasis tests.
-Please follow these instructions for all tests requiring frozen citrated plasma for the Hemostasis & Thrombosis Lab.
-Please call 503 494-7383 with any questions.
+Adhere tightly to the instructions below to obtain accurate results.

-Draw blood into siliconized evacuated tubes or plastic syringes containing buffered sodium citrate anticoagulant (light blue top tubes).
+- Draw blood into siliconized evacuated tubes or plastic syringes containing buffered sodium citrate anticoagulant (light blue top tubes).
 If using a plastic syringe, it must have a non-activating surface such as polypropylene, and the sample must be added to the appropriate volume of anticoagulant within 1 minute of collection.